ludwig-ai/ludwig-docs/docs/configuration/features/h3_features.md

 ## H3 Input Features and Encoders

-Input date features are transformed into a int valued tensors of size `N x 19` (where `N` is the size of the dataset and the 19 dimensions represent 4 H3 resolution parameters (4) - mode, edge, resolution, base cell - and 15 cell coordinate values.
+Input H3 features are transformed into a int valued tensors of size `N x 19` (where `N` is the size of the dataset and the 19 dimensions represent 4 H3 resolution parameters (4) - mode, edge, resolution, base cell - and 15 cell coordinate values.

 Currently there are three encoders supported for H3: `H3Embed` (default), `H3WeightedSum`,  and `H3RNN`.
 The encoder can be set by specifying `embed`, `weighted_sum`, or `rnn` in the input feature's configuration.